gnartistic/socialNetworkAPI/README.md

   ## Installation-Instructions

   -----
   This application has quite a few dependencies from npm.
-It is reccomended that you run this code in the termianl prior to running this application:
+It is reccomended that you run this code in the terminal prior to running this application:
   ```npm install```
   <br/>
   <br/>